Createdd/Writing/articles/ContractsInIT.md

 ## Possibilities

-This concept follows the modularization concept, that is already established in the programming world.
+This concept follows the idea of modularization, which is already established in the programming world.

 When writing code and trying to keep it as small and sufficient as possible, incredible positive scaling effects can be achieved.